-- 1. The following Ground System anomalies/events occurred during this reporting period: - None. - 2.
-Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below. - The Behind observatory entered superior solar conjunction at the 2.0 degree SPE angle on day 022.
+- 2. Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below. - The Behind observatory entered superior solar conjunction at the 2.0 degree SPE angle on day 022.
 Recovery efforts will resume post solar conjunction on day 124, May 4th through day 179, June 28th, as the spacecraft will be clear of solar interference for recovering on the LGA.
-The Failure Review Board recommendations will be implemented consisting of battery state of charge recovery and powering on the downlink carrier.
+The Failure Review Board recommendations are being implemented consisting of battery state of charge recovery and powering on the downlink carrier.
 Due to Behind's orbit going retrograde and re-entering the region of solar interference, recovery operations will be suspended from July through November.
-Once the DSN uplink arraying capability is ready, it will be used to increase the ground transmit power to assist with Behind recovery commanding.
+The DSN uplink arraying capability will be tested again with the Ahead observatory in October and November, and when it is ready, it will be used to increase the ground transmit power to assist with Behind recovery commanding.